SubramanyaKS/React-News-App/README.md

 #  React News App

-This is online news web app using React JS with support of NewsAPI.org API, where users can read news from various source
+This is a React JS-based online news web app that utilizes the NewsAPI.org API.
+It allows users to access and read news articles from a wide range of sources

 ## Technology Used